devops-works/binenv/README.md

 ### Install versions form .binenv.lock

-Install versions sepcified in `.binenv.lock` file, you can use the `--lock` (a.k.a. `-l`) flag.
+Install versions specified in `.binenv.lock` file, you can use the `--lock` (a.k.a. `-l`) flag.

 #### Example